wtPLSQL/wtPLSQL/docs/demo/README.md

 1. Run the "uninstall.sql" script

-To confirm a successful un-install, review the "uninstall.LST" log file against the "uninstallO.LST" example log file.
+To confirm a successful un-install, review the "uninstall.LST" log file.

 ---